OpenAI-Compatible Server#

 furiosa-llm serve [ARTIFACT_PATH] --chat-template [CHAT_TEMPLATE_PATH]

-Furiosa LLM supports tool calling (also known as function calling) for models trained with this capability.
+Furiosa-LLM supports tool calling (also known as function calling) for models trained with this capability.

 Within the tool_choice